reqnroll/Reqnroll.VisualStudio/doc/AssetsAndEvents.md

     uninitialized (DiscoveryStatus.Uninitialized)
   * When project settings uninitialized: the binding registry is uninitialized (DiscoveryStatus.UninitializedProjectSettings)
-  * When project is not a SpecFlow Test Project: the binding registry is not available (DiscoveryStatus.NonSpecFlowTestProject)
+  * When project is not a Reqnroll Test Project: the binding registry is not available (DiscoveryStatus.NonReqnrollTestProject)
   * When test assembly not found: the binding registry is uninitialized (DiscoveryStatus.TestAssemblyNotFound)
   * When there was an error during binding discovery: the binding registry is invalid